dusty-phillips/macabre/README.md

 - IN case statements, the following patterns are not supported:
   - Concatenate patterns
   - Bitstring patterns (bytes)
+  - The problem with both is python match has no way to match on "parts" of bytes or strings.
+Possible solutions:
+    - convert the entity to a python list and match on that
+    - construct a potentially massive match guard ('case ... if') to compare elements.
 - Destructuring in assignments is not supported yet
   - (EASY) tuple destructuring can map straight to python destructuring
   - other structures will maybe need a match statement?